The Bears Ears Inter-Tribal Coalition is hiring an Operations and Administration Coordinator!

 - Pay Class: Temporary, part-time, non-exempt

-- Location: Remote with preference to be based in four-corners area: New Mexico, Arizona, Utah, or Colorado.
+- Location: Remote with preference to be based in the Four Corners area: New Mexico, Arizona, Utah, Colorado

 - Start Date: ASAP